Skip to main content

 How to submit a project variation

-Variations to approved applications must be submitted to the Co-Chairpersons for review and approval.
-Variations can be submitted at any point as they are reviewed by the Co-Chairpersons outside of a review meeting.
-However, depending on the complexity of the variation, and if the Co-Chairpersons deem it necessary, of the variation it may be reviewed in session by the entire Committee.
-In this instance the variation will be allocated to the next available meeting.
+Variations to approved applications must be submitted to the Co-Chairpersons for approval.
+Variations may be submitted at any point as they are reviewed outside of meetings.
+However, depending on the complexity of the variation, and if the Co-Chairpersons deems it necessary, the variation may be reviewed at a Committee meeting.
+Where this is the case, the applicant will be advised and the variation will be allocated to the next available Committee meeting.

 Variations must include the following: